Manipulating Reality

 Manipulating Reality.
 Psychology Fanatic article feature image

 Life is a feeling experience.
 When underlying emotions are positive, comforting and warm, we enjoy life.
 When they are chaotic, disturbing and fearful, we struggle.
 Articulable thoughts are intimately woven into the feelings.
 We feel, we think, and we label.
 We attribute surrounding experiences to reality.
 And then, we proclaim what we perceive as reality.
 We are just manipulating reality to fit our preconceived ideas.
-However, this is woefully wrong.
+However, these interpretations may be woefully wrong.

 Key Definition:

-The concept of manipulating reality, a cognitive phenomenon that involves the alteration of our perception of reality to align with our preconceived notions and idealized representations, sheds light on the intriguing intricacies of human cognition.
+Manipulating reality is a cognitive process that involves the altering perception of reality to align with our preconceived notions and idealized representations.
 This process encompasses the fusion of our internal constructs of reality with the external environment, resulting in a subjective reinterpretation and reconstruction of the external world.
-This intricate cognitive process highlights the complex interplay between our internalized beliefs and the external stimuli, emphasizing the subjective nature of human perception and cognition.

 Human emotions have drawn the attention of philosophers for centuries.
 Early thought believed emotion to be a wild horse to be tamed, some modern thinkers glorify emotion as hidden wisdom, providing infallible guidance.
 Both theories have threads of truth; but our inability to distinguish where emotions end, and cognitive thinking begins complicates any definitive assessment.